**Abstract submission is now closed**

 - Conclusions from and implications of your presentation for practice, policy, or subsequent research.

 All abstracts must be relevant to the conference theme and/or subthemes and submitted using the abstract management system, ExOrdo.
 All abstracts need to be submitted online between Monday 4 Sept and closes Friday 24 November.
 To access the submission system, click on the ‘Submit Abstract Here’ button and create an account from which you can login in and be directed through the submission process.
 Submitted abstracts will be reviewed by an international panel.
-Notification via email of decisions to accept or further review abstracts will take place before 19 January 2018.
+Notification via email of decisions to accept or further review abstracts will take place on the 5 February 2018.
 Please note that authors may submit up to a maximum of two abstracts as first author.